 Website design requires a decision-making framework, often called design principles.

-These are the design principles that are currently used for the University website.
+These are the design principles that are currently used for the University website and applications.